-Version 3 of the STPIS currently applies to Powerlink.
-The AER published version 4 of the STPIS on 20 December 2012, after the commencement of Powerlink's current regulatory control period.
+Version 4 of the STPIS currently applies to AusNet Services.
+The AER published version 4 of the STPIS on 20 December 2012.
 Version 4 introduced the network capability component of the scheme and refined a number of the existing parameters of the scheme.
-In developing version 4 of the STPIS we had regard to the requirements of the rules, as set out in our final decision on the STPIS, also published in December 2012.9
+In developing version 4 of the STPIS we had regard to the requirements of the rules, as set out in our final decision on the STPIS, also published in December 2012.
+15